dnwpark/advent-of-code-2023/README.md

 Part 2 is not a full solution, but given the input one was not required.

 A full solution would require a system to combine multiple looping paths to determine when their terminal nodes overlap.

+# Day 11

+Part 2 is a one line change :D